-Four step process for crafting an elevator pitch
+A four-step process for crafting an elevator pitch

 This is the process devised by sales trainer James Nudelman a.k.a. the Noodle.

-Step 1 – Begin with an ACTION PHRASE that is NOT a noun. (”I am a X” — but don’t use a “label” in the blank.
+Step 1 – Begin with an ACTION PHRASE that is NOT a noun. (”I am an X” — but don’t use a “label” in the blank.
 You don’t want people to put you in a box.)

-Step 2 – Add a one sentence statement about what you DO. (”I do Y” — What do you help people or businesses do?)
+Step 2 – Add a one-sentence statement about what you DO. (”I do Y” — What do you help people or businesses do?)

 Step 3 – Give a statement of the SPECIFIC IMPACT. (”People who utilize my process find Z” — list one or two things from the perspective of your potential employer.)

 Step 4 – End with a CALL TO ACTION. (”I am looking to be introduced to A” — be specific!
 If you ask for something non-specific you are likely to get it.
 What good is that?)